openhab/openhab-addons/bundles/org.openhab.binding.gpio/README.md

 Output channels provide a means of controlling the output  value of the gpio pin using the OnOffType datatype.

-GPIO Pin
+GPIO Pin:

 ```
 The gpio pin number on the Pi that the channel will control.
 ```

-Invert
+Invert:

 ```
 Inverts the value of the channel state before commanding the gpio pin.
 Useful to
 simulate active low gpio pins.
 ```

-Pulse
+Pulse:

 ```
-Time in milliseconds that must elapse before the `Pulse Command` is sent to the channel.
+Time in milliseconds that must elapse before the Pulse Command is sent to the channel.
 Default value is 0, which disables the Pulse feature.
 ```

-Pulse Command
+Pulse Command:

 ```
-Together with the `Pulse` configuration, can be used to create a one shot or momentary output.
+Together with the Pulse configuration, can be used to create a one shot or momentary output.
 This is useful to simulate momentary button presses or to drive motors for a predefined amount
 of time.